 Here are month and year average charts of local background radiation levels from November 2007 to 2016 for Caloundra, located in the Southern Hemisphere on the East coast of Australia.
 Historically, the recorded pre-Fukushima local background here was low, averaging around ~0.1 uSv/hr.
 This data has allowed the tracking of changes in local background levels, plus the detection of radioactive clouds passing through.

-This community radiation monitoring station was created in response to detections of multiple radioactive clouds passing through.
+This community radiation monitoring station was created in response to detections of multiple radioactive clouds passing through after March 2011.
 Click these links to find detailed documented information on these significant detections in Australia, and New Zealand.

 Here are two examples.